Entanglement Phases in large-N hybrid Brownian circuits with long-range couplings: Monitored SYK chain

-In the symmetry-broken phase $(\gamma/\hat{J}<1)$, the boundary condition pins the angle $\theta=\pi/2$ in subsystem $A$, and $\theta = 0$ in $A^c$~\cite{zhang2021universal}, equivalent to creating half-vortices at the left and right boundaries of $A$. $\hat{S}^{(2)}_A/N$ can be mapped to the correlation function of a vortex creation operator and scales as $\log A$ for $\alpha>3/2$ (long-range coupling is irrelevant and we get logarithmic free energy for vertices), and as $A^{3/2-\alpha}$ for $1/2 < \alpha < 3/2$~\cite{smsecV}.
-In the symmetric phase same analysis as ~(\ref{eq:symmentropy}) leads to a distinct fractal phase when $\alpha<1$ [Fig.~\ref{fig:phases_nonint}].
+In the symmetry-broken phase, the boundary condition pins the angle $\theta=\pi/2$ in subsystem $A$, and $\theta = 0$ in $A^c$~\cite{zhang2021universal}.
+This is equivalent to creating half-vortices at the left and right boundaries of $A$, such that the quasi entropy can be mapped to the correlation function of a vortex creation operator $\varphi$.
+The vortex creation operator is the dual to the $O(2)$ field via, $\partial_t \theta \sim \partial_x \varphi$~\cite{zhang2021universal, fradkin2013field}.
+Then the quasi entropy scaling can be obtained from the scaling dimension of the vortex creation operator.
+Since the scaling dimension of $\theta_x(t)$ is $[\theta] = \frac{1-z}2$, the scaling dimension of $\varphi_x(t)$ is $[\varphi] = [\theta] + z - 1 = \frac{z-1}2$.
+The subsystem quasi entropy in the symmetry-broken phase has the scaling form \bea \frac{\hat{S}^{(2)}_A}{N} \propto . \eea For $\alpha>3/2$ we have the well-known logarithmic free energy for vortices when the long-range coupling is irrelevant.
 The free energy of vortices is proportional to the stiffness and its critical exponent is simply $\nu = 1$ for all $\alpha > 1/2$.

 When we turn on interactions $U>0$, the replica symmetry is reduced to a discrete group $(C_{4} \!\times\!
 C_{4})\!\rtimes\! \mathbb{Z}_{2}$.
 There is consequently a $Z_4$ symmetry-breaking transition which reproduces the same entanglement and error-correcting phase diagram as the spin model as shown in Fig.~\ref{fig:phases}(b).
+The interacting case is detailed in Appendix~\ref{appsec:syk}.